Contracts of Employment Act 1963

-The Contracts of Employment Act 1963 was an Act of the Parliament of the United Kingdom which introduced the requirement to give reasonable notice before dismissal (now Employment Rights Act 1996 section 86) and written particulars of a contract of employment (now Employment Rights Act 1996 section 1).
+The Contracts of Employment Act 1963 (c.
+49) was an act of the Parliament of the United Kingdom which introduced the requirement to give reasonable notice before dismissal (now Employment Rights Act 1996 section 86) and written particulars of a contract of employment (now Employment Rights Act 1996 section 1).
 It is widely recognised as "the first modern employment protection statute".

 Legislative passage

 First reading

 For the first reading of the Contracts of Employment Bill, Hansard records the following.